 The festival will officially open at 7pm, with a performance by the Chhau Folk Dance Troupe from India and a magnificent fireworks display at around 9.30pm.

-Diwali promises to be an inexpensive and fun-filled day out for the whole family – so grab a rental car in Melbourne and drive to Federation Square this weekend!
+Diwali promises to be an inexpensive and fun-filled day out for the whole family – so grab a Melbourne CBD car rental and drive to Federation Square this weekend!

 The Extraordinary Shapes of Geoffrey Rush

 We’re huge fans of Geoffrey Rush, and encourage you to check out his exhibition at the Arts Centre.
 October 26 is your last chance to see this fascinating collection of memorabilia from Geoffrey Rush’s extensive and varied acting career.

 The versatile actor helped curate and develop the exhibition, which displays costumes, photographs and personal items from his many film roles.

 You will see objects and images from plays such as The Importance of Being Earnest and The Diary of a Madman, as well as films Pirates of the Caribbean, The King’s Speech and Quills.

 While you’re at the Arts Centre, make sure you take advantage of the events and activities that are taking place on a daily basis.
 We recommend checking out the Gallery and State Theatre Tour, which will give you a fantastic overview of the Arts Centre and Theatres Building.